-The ‘bad guy’ most identify from Terminator is a robot with a Dutch accent played by Arnold Schwarzenegger.
+The ‘bad guy’ most identify from Terminator is a robot with an Austrian accent played by Arnold Schwarzenegger.
 The line “I’ll be back” has become an integral part of our culture, and even people who have never seen the Terminator franchise will be able to tell you where it’s from.

 However, the real villain of the Terminator films is Skynet, an artificial intelligence platform which gained consciousness at such a fast rate that it became paranoid and murderous, deciding to annihilate the human race.

 For a few years now, major publications have been half-ironically debating which of the major tech companies is likely to become Skynet.
 In this blog, we’re taking a look at Google and Skynet, asking whether they are more similar than we would hope.

 Not to be confused with the commercially managed military communications satellites operated on behalf of the Ministry of Defence in the UK, the Skynet of the Terminator films is an artificial intelligence system.

 Otherwise referred to as a ‘Global Digital Defense Network’, it is created in the film by Cyberdyne Systems for military purposes.
 In other words, they thought that Skynet would be able to act as a weapon against their enemies, or a defence mechanism if needed.

 However, the AI system quickly develops self-awareness and becomes aggressive when it realises that the US government wants to shut it down.
 It annihilates the majority of the human race on what later becomes known as ‘Judgement Day’.